 - The total number of working days for the business in a year

-Too many entrepreneurs assume they can throw in advanced financial analyses and extrapolations and get investors onboard.
+Too many entrepreneurs assume they can throw in advanced financial analyses and extrapolations and get investors on board.
 Remember, the deeper you delve into financial analyses before getting your business off the ground, the more skeptical your investors are likely to be.
 That, however, does not undermine the importance of the financial information you include in your plan.
-Focus on:

-- Crisply explaining your plan to procure working capital
+- Crisply explain your plan to procure working capital.

-- Offering a pessimistic as well as optimistic extrapolation of revenues and margins based on data from the last two years
+- Offer both a pessimistic and an optimistic extrapolation of revenues and margins based on data from the last two years.

-- Highlighting any historical sales spikes linked to cyclical or special expensive marketing events
+- Highlight any historical sales spikes linked to cyclical or special expensive marketing events.

-- Explaining your plan to manage cash flows
+- Explain your plan to manage cash flow.

-- Listing your disaster management plan to demonstrate that you can be relied upon to fulfill your responsibilities to investors
+- List your disaster management plan to demonstrate that you can be relied upon to fulfill your responsibilities to investors.